CuiTianyu961030/GALG/README.md

 ## Data

-Here we only provide the public dataset we used.
-The other datasets will be made publicly available on acceptance.
+For privacy consideration, here we only provide the public dataset we used in the paper.

 * `CSTNET`: [CSTNET](https://github.com/CuiTianyu961030/SiamHAN) is a public dataset collected from March to July 2018 on China Science and Technology Network (CSTNET).